za3k/za3k.com/ok-mixnet.md

 Background:
 - Perfect Security (or, why should we exchange keys in person)
 - todo -- SIGINT (or, why do we need to hide when messages are sent and between whom?)
-- todo -- Finite Field Arithmetic (or, wait do an affine WHAT?)
+- probably not todo -- Finite Field Arithmetic
+- probably not todo -- why p=2^9689-1

 I'll explain how it works iteratively.
 - The Perfect Message protocol securely sends a 1K message from person A to person B, but doesn't hide the messages at all.